Codecademy/docs/content/uiux/concepts/animation/animation.md

 ### Animation Settings

-While variation exists across design software, standard animation settings include duration, style, and easing.
+While variation exists across design software, standard animation settings include the following:

 - **Duration**, typically measured in milliseconds, is how long the animation lasts.
 - **Style** correlates to how the animation looks.
 For example, "Dissolve" creates a fading effect, and "Bounce" evokes a ball bouncing up and down.